Sonics legend Jim Marsh dies at 73

 Marsh, a stalwart in the Seattle sports community for decades, had lived with Parkinson’s disease since being diagnosed in 2004.

 “When he got the Parkinson’s diagnosis, he didn’t let that change him,” said Seattle-area radio broadcaster Mike Gastineau.
 “It impacted him pretty quickly.
-There was a courage and a bravery in the way he handled that was really impactful to me.
+There was a courage and a bravery in the way he handled that which was really impactful to me.
 Anybody who goes through that you’re excused a little bit if you have a poor-me attitude.
 Jim just didn’t let that be a thing.”

 “It didn’t impact him as negatively as it could have,” Gastineau said.
 “He really dealt with it in a great way.”